Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization

 Any other initial polarization angle appears fine tuned.

-Given the polarization transmission plotted in Fig. \ref{fig:transmittance_BrBphi}, any strong azimuthal or radial magnetic field component will reduce the polarization of the accretion flow by a large amount ($\geq 50\%$) for values above $B_{r,\phi} sin(i) = 8\times10^6$ G. It is already difficult to explain the $\sim$5\% polarization fraction observed for Cyg X-1 when not taking into account any Faraday rotation effects.
-However, if azimuthal or radial magnetic fields stronger than $10^7$ G are present, this would require even larger intrinsic polarization in the flow in order that Faraday rotation depolarization still gives a value of $p=0.05$.
+Given the polarization transmission plotted in Fig. \ref{fig:transmittance_BrBphi}, any strong azimuthal or radial magnetic field component will reduce the polarization of the accretion flow by a large amount ($\geq 50\%$) for values above $B_{r,\phi} \sin(i) = 8\times10^6$ G. It is already difficult to explain the $\sim$5\% polarization fraction observed for Cyg X-1 when not taking into account any Faraday rotation effects.
+However, if azimuthal or radial magnetic fields stronger than $10^7$~G are present, this would require even larger intrinsic polarization in the flow so that Faraday rotation depolarization still gives a value of $p=0.05$.
 As such, we believe no strong Faraday rotation is present, putting an upper limit on the magnetic field strength inside the flow.

 The large scale magnetic field upper limits inferred from Faraday rotation are very low field strengths compared to the ones proposed by many models (see discussion in Sec. \ref{sec:low-hard}).